mietzen/AKS-ArgoCD-tutorial/README.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode && echo
 ```

-You can now log in and change the password.
+We can now log in and change the password.

 ### Finalizing